pritibiyani/movie_rental/Notes/refactoring-steps.md

 1. Add test for existing code if not present already
 2. Statement in Customer looks a crux of application and doing lots of things.
 Try to refactor that first by understanding what it is doing.
+3. Refactored `amount` method does not use anything which belongs to Customer.
+Rather it's getting everything from `rental` and doing calculations.
+Move the calculation to rental instead of doing in Customer.
+Is this delegation?
+And code smell over here is `law of delimeters.`

 ##### Decomposing and restructuring Statement Method